 Managing Your Commercial Real Estate

 BMSI in Washington, D.C., is a facility service firm working with investors and owners of commercial real estate.
-Our full-service maintenance staff is ready to respond to your building maintenance needs and tenants’ problems so that you can focus on your business.
+Our full-service maintenance staff is ready to respond to your building maintenance needs and tenants’ problems.
+With that, you’ll have time to focus on your business.

-Our support staff is available for temporary and long-term building engineer and maintenance needs.
-Our Building Maintenance Systems Team is ready to fill any gaps in your commercial building maintenance plan.
+BMSI support staff is available for temporary and long-term building engineer and maintenance needs.
+In fact, our Building Maintenance Systems Team is ready to fill any gaps in your commercial building maintenance plan.

 Contact BMSI in Washington, D.C., to find out how we can build better together.
 The team at BMSI is up to date on HVAC systems, rooftop chillers, cooling towers, and more.
 Do you need a computer maintenance management system implemented?
 How about someone to monitor your EMS or provide weekly inspections to keep you in compliance?

-Today, give us a call to learn the BMSI difference and why our staffing team is the solution to your commercial real estate problems.
+Give us a call to learn the BMSI difference.
+Find out why our staffing team is the solution to your commercial real estate maintenance problems.